We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Eargo’s website has more reviews than other sites, with an average of about 4.5 stars.

-The company is not rated by the Better Business Bureau.
+The company has an A rating from the Better Business Bureau.

 Eargo’s website is a good place to start to get an overview of the hearing aids and how they work.
 The website has many short videos with details about the use and maintenance of the hearing aid.